Social Work & Care Management Services for Children

 - partnering with you and your child’s healthcare team to make sure you have everything you need to continue caring for your child when it comes times to leave the hospital, including homecare arrangements, any equipment and supplies your doctor recommends, and any special services your child might need

 - facilitating parent and family support programs throughout Hassenfeld Children’s Hospital and helping to connect you with other families in similar situations

 Social workers can also direct you to community resources, including mental health services, assistance with transitioning your child back to school, or with housing options, public assistance and financial resources, services for the disabled, and information about healthcare insurance coverage.

 For more information about social work services at Tisch Hospital, please call 212-263-5018.
-For more information about social work services at the Hospital for Joint Diseases, please call 212-598-6030.
+For more information about social work services at NYU Langone Orthopedic Hospital, please call 212-598-6030.